Programme

 Session 5 - University Governance and Innovation

-In this session, speakers will provide valuable insights into how effective governance can shape the future of higher education, fostering global engagement and collaboration within the academic community.
+In this session, speakers will provide valuable insights into how effective governance can

 Session Chair

-- Prof. G Q Max LU, President and Vice–Chancellor, University of Surrey (UK)
+- Prof. G. Q. Max LU, President and Vice-Chancellor, University of Surrey (U.K.)

 - Prof. Ruksana OSMAN, Senior Deputy Vice–Chancellor: Academic, University of the Witwatersrand, Johannesburg (South Africa)